Donderstal/IRL_RPG/README.md

 Wait until all Node packages are installed.

-Open a new terminal window and run ```server.py``` to get the Flask server running Finally, run ```npm run autobuild``` in the client folder.
-This will start the svelte compiler and watch for changes
+Open a new terminal window and run ```server.py``` to get the Flask server running.
+This will serve the game on localhost:5000

-After everything is compiled, you can visit the app on localhost:5000
+If refresh the game while working on it, run ```npm run autobuild``` in the client folder.
+This will start the svelte compiler and watch for changes.

 ### LOG